Louiskovski/CIT-to-Midi-Converter/README.md

 ## Structure

 [The note structure corresponds to this](https://github.com/Louiskovski/MIDI-to-BMS-Converter?tab=readme-ov-file#-timing-and-cit-data-generation).
 This way, you can also use this tool to convert MIDI directly back to CIT and BMS for testing purposes.
+(Required at least version v.0.9.9.4.2 !!)

 ## Additional notes
 - Loop positions are currently placed only at the beginning and end of the entire song, since VGMTrans does not extract them.